ska-telescope/developer.skatelescope.org/src/explanation/feature-flags-explanation.rst

 Naming Conventions
 ==================

-The following naming conventions are advised to be used for feature flags:
+The following naming conventions are advised:

 *   Prefix the flag name with the component name.
 This helps to identify the feature flag and its purpose.
 *   Use the same flag name across different repositories if a flag introduced in `Component A` needs to be controlled during the integration testing of `Subsystem X` or `System 1`.
 The *definition* and *control plane* (GitLab project) shifts, but the flag name checked in the code remains the same.